LambdaTest launches HyperTest, the world's fastest cloud-based web app and website testing platform

 HyperTest unifies all the components into a single execution environment that eliminates these network hops and cuts down on test execution times.
 This enables businesses to test code and fix issues at a much faster pace and hence achieve an accelerated time to market.

-HyperTest comes with real-time console logs for test execution, intelligent grouping of tests to reduce total build time, artifacts management, automatic reporting, and automatic retries on failures.
+HyperTest comes with real-time console logs for test execution, the intelligent grouping of tests to reduce total build time, artefacts management, automatic reporting, and automatic retries on failures.
 It is also available across Windows, Mac, and Linux.

 Founded in 2017, LambdaTest has raised close to $25 million in funding from investment firms such as Sequoia Capital, Telstra Ventures, Entree Capital, Leo Capital Holdings, Blume Ventures, and others.